Assessing generative modeling approaches for free energy estimates in condensed matter: Free energies of condensed phase systems

-Remarkably, CNFs and FEAT achieve very good results even with only 1,000 training samples, which is less than typically needed for MBAR calculations.~\cite{Mey_Allen_Bruce, Wirnsberger_2022} Considering that in addition to the two end-states, MBAR requires the generation of samples for intermediate states, these models can significantly improve the computational efficiency of free energy estimates.
 The poorer performance of coupling flows at low training budgets likely stems from the limited number of gradient updates allowed by the energy-based training procedure.
-Replacing energy-based with data-based training using samples from the target distribution would remove this limit on the number of training steps but, in practice, this approach is prone to overfitting in the low-data regime.
+Replacing energy-based with data-based training using samples from the target distribution would remove this limit on the number of training steps but, in practice, we found that this approach is prone to overfitting in the low-data regime.
 Continuous flows and FEAT are less affected by this limitation because their training objectives using data from prior and target states continuously generates new samples from the easily sampled Gaussian prior, creating new $(\bx_A,\bx_B)$-pairs used for training.
 This assumption might not hold anymore if these models were trained with a fixed number of samples from both the target and prior distributions.
 If samples from the target are, however, not accessible with conventional sampling methods, energy-based training constitutes the only option, and recent approaches have proposed to formulate continuous models utilizing only the unnormalized density of the target samples.~\cite{vargas2023denoising,vargastransport} Nevertheless, energy-based training comes with several caveats.
 In particular, reverse KL minimization is known to be mode-seeking.
 Additionally, energy-based approaches often incur additional computational cost from backpropagating gradients through the simulation trajectories.
 In this scenario, with the chosen model architectures, the computational cost for training is highest for the CNFs, medium for FEAT, and less expensive for discrete coupling flows.
 A rigorous comparison is, however, difficult as it depends on the details of the architecture and hyperparameters.